 Health and wellness are critical to staying out of the hospital and keeping healthcare costs to a minimum.
 The key here is to be proactive.

 While it may seem obvious, maintaining a nutritious diet, exercise, and healthy habits are the most any of us can do to remain healthy.
-This positively impacts everything, from our longevity through our financial stability.
+This positively impacts everything, from our longevity to our financial stability.

 As noted above, healthcare costs contribute more than any other factor when it comes to actual financial health.
 Therefore, proactive health and wellness measures offer the biggest long-term cost-savers of all for veterans and civilians alike.
 For veterans, there are additional and specific resources available that are low-cost or even free themselves.